 So what kinds of food contain these beneficial prebiotics?

-As mentioned earlier, it is non-digestible carbohydrates of certain foods that often have the prebiotic qualities, that being said, any of you reading this may have realised that many prebiotic foods can produce wind in some people, and yes, by wind I am referring to gas!
+As mentioned earlier, the non-digestible carbohydrates of certain foods often have the prebiotic qualities; that being said, any of you reading this may have realised that many prebiotic foods can produce wind in some people; and yes, by wind, I am referring to gas!
 Some of your best prebiotic foods include Jerusalem artichokes, leeks, garlic, onions, burdock root and asparagus.

-Foods such as slippery elm, spirulina and psyllium husks also provide good food for the bacteria in the gut, however purists will term these foods as synergistic nutrients or as 'colonic foods' as they do not contain the specific carbohydrates to encourage good bacteria growth.
-I do suggest that these foods play an important role in feeding the good bugs in our gut and promoting healthy digestion.
+Foods such as slippery elm, spirulina and psyllium husks also provide good food for the bacteria in the gut; however, purists will term these foods as synergistic nutrients or as ‘colonic foods’ as they do not contain the specific carbohydrates to encourage good bacteria growth.
+I suggest that these foods play an important role in feeding the good bugs in our gut and promoting healthy digestion.

 Prebiotics and probiotics, clearing up the confusion

-It is easy to understand the confusion with prebiotics and probiotics and sometimes manufacturers of health supplements will use these terms interchangeably.
-Oh, another term to get confused about is synbiotic (with an 'n').
-Actually, this is simply a product that contains both probiotics and prebiotics, many product manufacturers will develop and promote these kinds of combination products to aid digestion.
+It is easy to understand the confusion with prebiotics and probiotics, and sometimes manufacturers of health supplements will use these terms interchangeably.
+Oh, another term to get confused about is synbiotic (with an ‘n’).
+Actually, this is simply a product containing both probiotics and prebiotics; many product manufacturers will develop and promote these combination products to aid digestion.